cdent/wsgi-intercept/README.rst

 The Python 2 version of wsgi-intercept was the result.
 Kumar McMillan later took over maintenance.

-The current version is tested with Python 2.7, 3.5-3.11, and pypy and pypy3.
+The current version is tested with Python 3.7-3.12, and pypy3.
 It was assembled by `Chris Dent`_.
 Testing and documentation improvements from `Sasha Hart`_.

 .. _"best Web testing framework":
      http://blog.ianbicking.org/best-of-the-web-app-test-frameworks.html